mapbox/mapbox-gl-native/platform/ios/docs/guides/Migrating to Expressions.md

 ### Linear

 Previously, exponential interpolation mode handled both linear and exponential interpolation.
 These have been separated in v4.0.0. `mgl_interpolate:withCurveType:parameters:stops:` is a custom function that takes the interpolation type as a parameter.
 If you previously used the default interpolation base, use curve type `'linear'`.

-The stops dictionary below, for example, shows colors that continuously shift from yellow to orange to red to blue to white based on the attribute value.
+The stops dictionary below, shows colors that continuously shift from yellow to orange to red to blue to white based on the attribute value.

-Style Function Syntax:
+#### Style function syntax:
 ```
 let url = URL(string: "https://earthquake.usgs.gov/earthquakes/feed/v1.0/summary/all_week.geojson")!
 let symbolSource = MGLSource(identifier: "source")